top of page

 Fanny Hopkins with a three-year-old Banjo Paterson @1867

 Fanny was born in Dubbo (before it was Dubbo) on Wiradjuri land in 1842.
-It was a tumultuous time for the Indigenous that lived in the Central West of NSW.
-Ever since the white man had followed an Aboriginal track over the Blue Mountains, their lives were never the same again.
+It was a tumultuous time for the Indigenous people living in the Central West of NSW.
+Ever since white settlers followed an Aboriginal track over the Blue Mountains, the lives of the Wiradjuri people changed forever.

-With the discovery of gold in 1851, many white labourers up and went to seek their fortune on the gold fields, leaving many farmers understaffed.
-Aboriginal people soon picked up the slack and were employed as labourers, shepherds, house staff and even nannies, which is where 16-year-old Fanny Hopkins came in.
+The discovery of gold in 1851 had a significant impact on the labor market.
+Many white laborers left to seek their fortunes on the gold fields.
+This left farmers understaffed.
+Aboriginal people soon filled the gap, taking on roles as laborers, shepherds, house staff, and even nannies.
+This is where 16-year-old Fanny Hopkins entered the picture.

-Andrew Barton 'Banjo' Paterson was born on 17 February 1864 and was brought up on Buckinbah Station near Yeoval, NSW.
-Buckinbah Station had a reputation of being a safe place for Wiradjuri people in the 1800s.
-Fanny would have cared for Banjo up until he turned five years old, as that was when his father lost everything in a flood and was forced to sell up and move.
+Andrew Barton 'Banjo' Paterson was born on 17 February 1864 and grew up on Buckinbah Station near Yeoval, NSW.
+Buckinbah Station was known as a safe haven for Wiradjuri people during the 1800s.
+Fanny cared for Banjo until he turned five years old.
+This was when his father lost everything in a flood and was forced to sell the property and relocate.

-Fanny went on to live a long life with descendants still living on Wiradjuri land.
-She died in Sydney 13th January, 1924 and is buried at Rookwood General Cemetery three days later in plot Zone C Section M Grave 523.
+Fanny's life continued beyond her time as a nanny.
+She lived a long life, with descendants still residing on Wiradjuri land.
+She passed away in Sydney on 13 January 1924 and was buried at Rookwood General Cemetery three days later in plot Zone C Section M Grave 523.

 References